Heat Injury Compensation Claims

 What are the symptoms of a heat injury?

-The symptoms of a heat injury include:
+The symptoms of heat exhaustion and heat stroke include:

 • Muscular weakness and cramps